ray-project/ray/doc/source/data/training_ingest.rst

 With Ray Data, there are 2 approaches to random shuffling:

 1. Shuffling data blocks & local shuffling on each training worker.
-2. Fully global shuffle, which is more expensive.
+2. Full global shuffle, which is more expensive.

 For most cases, option 1 will suffice.